roguextech/skyward-msa-toolkit/aerodynamicsOptimization/GenethicAlgorithm/readMe.txt

 # aerodynamicsOptimization

 This code implements an aerodynamics optimization of the rocket.
-Two types of analysis are available: derministic and stochastic.

 The optimization variables are the fin chords and heigth, the fin shape,
 the ogive length and the ogive shape.